-Private consumption as a whole has remained resilient against the background of steady improvement in the employment and income situation, although recovery in some areas has been sluggish (Chart 14).
-Looking at consumption of goods-as seen through sales at retail stores in real terms (Chart 15[1])-it fell substantially in the second quarter last year on a quarter-on-quarter basis due to the effects of the decline in demand following the front-loaded increase, but it has tended to pick up moderately since the third quarter, albeit with fluctuations, as the effects of the subsequent decline in demand have been dissipating.
-Meanwhile, looking at consumption of durable consumer goods (Chart 15[2]), the number of new passenger-car registrations almost bottomed out in the third quarter, despite falling substantially in the second quarter due to the effects of the decline in demand following the front-loaded increase.
-Since then, it has shown some signs of picking up, albeit with large fluctuations of small cars.4 Sales of household electrical appliances in real terms decreased significantly in the second quarter, due to the decline following (i) the front-loaded demand in line with the consumption tax hike and (ii) the renewal demand for PCs in line with the ending of support for some software, but sales have tended to pick up at a moderate pace since the third quarter, albeit with fluctuations, mainly due to increased sales of smartphone products and those to foreign visitors to Japan.
-Sales at department stores have been on an improving trend supported by the pick-up in demand following the subsequent decline and the wealth effects as a result of the rise in stock prices as well as in part by increased sales to foreign visitors to Japan (Chart 16[1]). supermarkets-which had been picking up moderately until fall last year-have shown relatively weak movements, with a decline in sales in both the fourth quarter on a quarter-on-quarter basis and January relative to the fourth quarter.
-Sales at convenience stores have continued to show their moderate increasing trend.
-Meanwhile, as for consumption of services (Chart 16[2]), outlays for travel have been steady on the whole, aided by the firmness in domestic travel, despite some weakness in overseas travel that were affected partly by movements in foreign exchange rates.
-Sales in the food service industry have remained steady as a trend, disregarding the effects of issues related to contamination of some food items and other factors.
+Private consumption as a whole has remained resilient against the background of steady improvement in the employment and income situation, although recovery in some areas has been sluggish (Chart 15).
+Looking at consumption of goods-as seen through sales at retail stores in real terms (Chart 16[1])-it fell substantially in the second quarter last year on a quarter-on-quarter basis due to the effects of the decline in demand following the front-loaded increase, and moved upward in both the third and fourth quarters as the effects of the subsequent decline in demand dissipated; however, it dropped slightly in January-February relative to the fourth quarter.
+Meanwhile, looking at consumption of durable consumer goods (Chart 16[2]), the number of new passenger-car registrations almost bottomed out in the third quarter, despite falling substantially in the second quarter due to the effects of the decline in demand following the front-loaded increase.
+Since then, it has shown some signs of picking up, albeit with large fluctuations of small cars.3 Sales of household electrical appliances in real terms decreased significantly in the second quarter, due to the decline following (i) the front-loaded demand in line with the consumption tax hike and (ii) the renewal demand for PCs in line with the ending of support for some software, but sales have tended to pick up since the third quarter, mainly due to increased sales of smartphone products and those to foreign visitors to Japan.
+Sales at department stores have been on an improving trend supported by the pick-up in demand following the subsequent decline and the wealth effects as a result of the rise in stock prices as well as in part by increased sales to foreign visitors to Japan (Chart